Routing

 StrategySettingsObject

-This is an optional configuration object.
-The configuration format varies depending on the load-balancing strategy.
-Currently, only the leastLoad strategy supports this configuration.
+This is an optional configuration item.
+The configuration format varies for different load balancing strategies.
+Currently, only the leastLoad strategy supports this item.

 {